 Extracts from Mozart’s works

-Members of the Amadeus Consort Salzburg – two singers plus a five person chamber orchestra – don eighteenth century costume to entertain diners in a romantic, history rich setting.
-Many of the group’s singers go on to perform at the major opera houses, so this is also an opportunity to see rising talent at close proximity and to appreciate the passion and expression of the artists.
+Members of the Amadeus Consort Salzburg – two singers plus a five-person chamber orchestra – don eighteenth-century costumes to entertain diners in a romantic, history-rich setting.
+Many of the group’s singers go on to perform at the major opera houses, so this is also an opportunity to see rising talent in close proximity and to appreciate the passion and expression of the artists.

 Dining opposite Mozart’s birthplace

 The Restaurant Zum Eulenspiegel, opposite Mozart’s birthplace, serves a number of regional favourites, including Tafelspitz, a succulent piece of boiled rump steak served with potatoes with a garnish of shredded horseradish and carrot.
 Interestingly, the traditional wood-beamed rooms of the Zum Eulenspiegel, where diners now sit, were once let out.
 The Mozart family stayed here for a time, when the Wunderkind Wolfgang Amadeus was just seven years old.
 Unfortunately, history does not record whether they tucked into Apfelstrudel (apple strudel) or a Salzburger Nockerl (soufflé) while on the premises.

 Visitors seeking a lighter bite might prefer to visit one of the city’s 80-plus cafes.
 The Austrian capital, Vienna, may well be more famous for its coffee and cakes but it would take a brave visitor to mention that to a local proprietor.